LITTLE DESERT MOTORBIKE TOUR

 If you are curious about whether you have the riding skills to complete this motorbike adventure ride then perhaps you could have a read of our ‘Ride Difficult Ratings‘.
 We’ve dedicated a page to this subject to assure you have a detailed understanding of each of our ride difficulties.

-After a night staying at the Frances Motel Hotel you’ll enjoy a big breakfast in participation for a big day of riding.
+After a night camping (tent and mattress provided) at the Lake Charlegrark Caravan Park you’ll enjoy a big breakfast in anticipation for a big day of riding.
 We’ll follow the border track from Frances which snakes its way through farms with a mixture of sand tracks and the odd muddy section.
-We’ll visit the historic train station in Serviceton before we experience the more adventurous sandy riding terrai in the Big Desert Wilderness region.
-For those needing a fuel top-up this will be the time to do so.
+We’ll visit the historic train station in Serviceton before we experience the more adventurous sandy riding terrain in the Big Desert Wilderness region.
+We’ll have a number of fuel stops along the way, your motorbike will need to travel approximately 100km between fuel stops.

 Lunch will be provided by Mile Munchin Adventures via our support vehicle on the route.
-Lunch will consist of making your own salad sandwich or roll, with a selection of muffins and cakes.
+Lunch will consist of making your own salad sandwich or roll, with a selection of muffins and cakes, washed down with soft drinks or water.

 The route home while not as long as the Saturday’s ride is still a test, riding once again in the sand.
 We’ll follow the border track while exploring the odd intersecting track.
 The support vehicle will meet us for a well earned lunch and drink at our designated spot.

-We’ll arrive back in Frances mid afternoon so we can enjoy a quiet drink and reflect on the ride.
+We’ll arrive back at Lake Charlegrark Caravan Park mid afternoon so we can enjoy a quiet drink and reflect on the ride.
 It’ll also give you a chance to get on the road and back home a little sooner.